Azure/azure-sdk-for-net/sdk/fluidrelay/Azure.ResourceManager.FluidRelay/README.md

-# Microsoft Azure Fluid Relay Management client library for .NET
+# Microsoft Azure Fluid Relay management client library for .NET

 Microsoft Azure Fluid Relay is a managed offering for the Fluid Framework that helps developers build real-time collaborative experiences and replicate state across connected JavaScript clients in real-time.